CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 After the implementation of the requirements for remote maintenance, the normal operation is started.
 In order to detect security breaches, a corresponding attack defense and monitoring of all IT systems and applications, which are managed by the remote maintenance, must take place.

-Since the remote maintenance is always subject to changes that are usually derived from changed requirements or application scenarios, it must be ensured that the desired level of security is maintained (see * OPS.2.4.M19 Operation of the remote maintenance and OPS.2.4.M11 patch and change management for remote maintenance *).
+Since the remote maintenance is always subject to changes, which are usually derived from changed requirements or application scenarios, it must be ensured that the desired level of security is maintained (see * OPS.2.4.M19 Operation of the remote maintenance and OPS.2.4.M11 patch and change management for remote maintenance *).

 ** Emergency Preparedness **